MtnTheMan/mtntheman.github.io/_posts/2026-05-24-what-does-an-experimental-forest-make.md

     loading="lazy"
     draggable="false"
   >
-  <figcaption>Small-scale experiments matter because forest change is slow, local, and easiest to understand through repeated attention on the ground.</figcaption>
+  <figcaption>Small-scale experiments fill gaps in knowledge where forest change is slow, local, and easiest to understand through repeated attention on the ground.</figcaption>
 </figure>

 This long-term commitment is increasingly urgent as northern forests face accelerating ecological stressors.
 While Dutch elm disease and emerald ash borer reshaped forest structures in previous decades, contemporary managers face an expanding suite of pathogens, including the steady encroachment of hemlock woolly adelgid.
 Static management plans are insufficient against these shifting threats: instead, the forestry profession requires a high level of ecological nimbleness.
 Cultivating this adaptability depends entirely on participatory forest improvement, where private landowners collaborate directly with practitioners to implement trial treatments.
 These localized experiments generate the diverse, real-world data needed to navigate novel pest pressures, ensuring that future generations of northern hardwoods can thrive under changing environmental conditions.